Planning a long-awaited vacation to France? Learn these 100+ French travel phrases now and take your traveling experience to the next level.

 Speak Japanese fluently in just 10 minutes a day

-Do you want to speak Japanese fluently fast?
-Get Mondly, the award-winning language learning app that will help you speak Japanese with the same ease you speak your native language.
+Do you want to speak Japanese fluently?
+Get Mondly, the award-winning language learning app that will help you speak Japanese as if it were your first language.

 Start using Mondly for free on your computer or download the app and learn Japanese fast anytime, anywhere.